Keep Up With Us

 Saddle up for a guided trail ride with professional wranglers from Breckenridge Stables.
 They’ll pair you with a trained horse and lead you across creeks and mountainsides to postcard views of the Continental Divide.

-Sign on for a Breck Ghost Tour and walk through haunted historic homes and cemeteries with a knowledgeable guide sharing juicy local lore and once-upon-a-western-town tales.
+Sign on for a Breckenridge Ghost Tour and walk through haunted historic homes, restaurants, and cemeteries with a knowledgeable guide sharing juicy local lore and once-upon-a-western-town tales.

 You get the idea; there’s loads to do at the Breckenridge Recreation Center.
 Daily admission for ages 3–17 is just $7.50.
-Don’t forget to take a few spins down the Summit Plummet water slide and then soak in the hot tubs.
+Don’t forget to take a few spins down the Summit Plummet water slide or try the rock climbing wall above the pool.

 Skaters of all levels love the free skate park next to the rec center.
 Test your mettle in the advanced 11-foot bowl or kick around the snake run, beginner bowl and skateable historic mine cart.

-Pick up a new hat, trending ankle boots, top-of-the-line winter gear, souvenirs for friends, cooking supplies or a new board game while perusing Breck’s legendary locally owned boutiques.
+Pick up a new hat, trending ankle boots, top-of-the-line winter gear, souvenirs for friends, cooking supplies or a new board game while perusing Breckenridge’s legendary locally owned boutiques.

 The Breckenridge Heritage Alliance keeps our storied past alive through free museums and exhibits.
 Visit the Summit Ski Museum to see photos and equipment from the sport’s earliest days and the Briggle House to see how the wealthy lived at the turn of the century.